Business-Brio/MIT_Open_license/business_brio/performance_rank_discrete/README.md

 **return2: interpretation**

-both outputs are dictionary type.
+both outputs are "dictionary" type of python variable.

-the table dictionary will have four sub-groups
+the table will have four sub-groups
 1.Good performers in group1 of arg4
 2.Bad performers in group1 of arg4
 3.Good performers in group2 of arg4